reclaimprotocol/zk-fetch/README.md

 The verifier can then verify the proof as mentioned on the [docs here](https://docs.reclaimprotocol.org/js/callback#verify-the-proofs)

 ## More examples
-You can see an example of how to use
+You can see an example of how to use zkFetch [here](https://gitlab.reclaimprotocol.org/integrations/offchain/zk-fetch/-/tree/master/tests?ref_type=heads).

 ## License
 This library is governed by an [AGPL](./LICENSE.md) license.